Mobsya/aseba/readme.md

     sudo apt install -y libudev-dev
     ```

 - Build the TDM.
-By default, neither zeroconf nor firmware upgrade support are included; read below to know why.
+By default, no zeroconf, firmware upgrade and IPv6 support is included; read below to know why.
     ```
     make -f aseba/newbuild/Makefile -j
     ```